 Clinical practice is stressful.
 The negative effects of stress and burnout can be harmful and expensive for the individual and their organisation.
 It affects patient safety, sickness absence, staff turnover, and organisational culture.
 However, staff can learn to cope with stress more effectively, if they have the right tools and information.

-Working Stress is a unique evidence-based app that teaches clinicians how to cope with stress and avoid its negative effects.
+Working Stress is a unique evidence-based app and ‘serious’ board game that teach clinicians how to cope with stress and avoid its negative effects.

-Working Stress is a collaborative effort between academics, psychologists, clinicians and a leading ‘serious’ games developer.
+Working Stress is a collaborative effort between academics, psychologists, clinicians, therapists and a leading ‘serious’ games developer.
 The core development team is:

 In the 2016 NHS Staff Survey found 37% of staff reported feeling unwell due to work-related stress, and the cost of sickness absence alone has been estimated at £2.4 billion a year.
 Systematic reviews and meta-analyses show that occupational health issues: